winglang/wing/README.md

 targeting JSII with Node, Wing will use the event based loop that Node offers.

-In Wing, writing and executing at root block scope level is forbidden except for the root main entrypoint of the program.
+In Wing, writing and executing at root block scope level is forbidden except for the entrypoint of the program.
 Root block scope is considered special and compiler generates special instructions to properly assign all resources to their respective scopes recursively down the constructs tree based on entry.

 Entrypoint is always a wing source with an extension of `.w`.
 Within this entry